COM6012/ScalableML/Lab 3 - Scalable Logistic Regression.md

 #SBATCH --mem-per-cpu=4G # --mem-per-cpu=xxG is used to specify the maximum amount (xx) of real memory to be requested per CPU core.
 ```

-With the configuration above in the .sh file, we are requesting Stanage for 8GB (2 nodes times 4GB per node) of real memory.
+With the configuration above in the .sh file, we are requesting Stanage for 8GB (2 cores times 4GB per cores) of real memory.
 If we are working in the `rse-com6012-$Lab_ID` queue, we are requesting access to one of the five reserved [general CPU nodes](https://docs.hpc.shef.ac.uk/en/latest/stanage/cluster_specs.html#general-cpu-node-specifications) that we have for this course.
 We can check we have been allocated to one of these nodes because they are named as `node009` to `node013` in the Linux terminal.
 Each of these nodes has a total of 256 GB memory and 64 cores, i.e. 4 GB per core.
 When configuring your .sh file, you need to be careful about how you set these two parameters.
 In the past, we have seen .sh files intended to be run in one of our nodes with the following configuration

 ```sh
 #!/bin/bash